 Keep children safe.

-- Always store your medicine out of reach and out of sight.
+- Always store your medicine out of reach and out of sight of children.

-- Store your medicine in a cabinet with child latch or lock.
+- Store your medicine in a cabinet with a child latch or lock.

-- Do not take pills that stick together, are harder or softer than normal, or are cracked or chipped.
+- Pills that stick together, are harder or softer than normal, or are cracked or chipped

 - Check the expiration date on your medicine.
 Throw out medicines that are out of date.

-- You can throw away medicine in the trash.
-First, mix your medicine with something that ruins it.
-You can mix with coffee grounds or kitty litter.
-Put it all in a sealed plastic bag.
+- To throw away medicine in the trash, first mix your medicine with something that ruins it, such as coffee grounds or kitty litter.
+Put the entire mixture in a sealed plastic bag.

-- Or bring unused medicines to your pharmacist.
+- You can also bring unused medicines to your pharmacist.

 - Use community "drug give back" programs if they are available.

-- See this website made by the U.S. Food and Drug Administration for more information: How to dispose of unused medications.
+- Visit the U.S. Food and Drug Administration website for more information: How to dispose of unused medicines.

-If you are going on an airplane, keep your medicine in your carry on luggage.
+If you are taking an airplane, keep your medicine in your carry-on luggage.
 To help with security at the airport:

-- If you have diabetes, ask your doctor for a letter that tells that you have diabetes and a list of all your supplies.
-You are allowed to carry your medicine, blood glucose meter, and lancet device on the plane.
+- If you have diabetes, ask your doctor for a letter explaining that you have diabetes and providing a list of all your supplies.
+You are allowed to carry your medicine, blood glucose meter, and lancet device on a plane.